 The Mathematical and Physical Sciences directorate has five sets of guidance documents, one for each division.
 Each set of guidelines is different so make sure you know which one your proposal falls under.

-AST and CHE differentiate of the terms "access to data" and "data sharing" as follows:
+AST and CHE differentiate "access to data" and "data sharing" and ask for PIs to cover both if applicable.